Carbon Ceramic Brakes Lifespan: Street vs Track

 Inspection checklist

 Routine checks save rotors.
-Keep it boring.
+The goal is to keep this boring.

 Street cars (regular wash / monthly look-over)